On the Lie noncommutative integrability: Introduction

 for each infinitesimal transformation $X_i(f)$ exists its characteristic function $H_i(x,p)$ so that This theorem was first published in \cite{lie-1874b}.
-An analogous theorem for generic infinitesimal contact transformation may be found in the book \cite{lie-book}.
+An analogous theorem for generic Pfaffian equations and generic infinitesimal transformation may be found in the book \cite{lie-book}.

+Of course, Lie's paper does not contain the modern terms "symplectic manifold" or "Hamiltonian vector field" for (\ref{spec-pfaff}).
+Lie used the term "manifold" to denote a totality of "elements" of the form $x =(x_1,\ldots,x_n)$.
+The modern conception of a manifold was introduced by Riemann and Weyl in 20-th century, see \cite{sch80}.

 Then Lie combines this theorem with (\ref{lie-group}) and proves that for all $f$

 so that the characteristic functions $H_i(x, p)$ satisfy

 which is an exact analog of (\ref{lie-group}), see memoir \cite{lie-1874b}.